api-platform/docs/core/graphql.md

 ## Enabling GraphQL

-To enable GraphQL and GraphiQL interface in your API, simply require the graphql-php package using Composer:
+To enable GraphQL and GraphiQL interface in your API, simply require the [graphql-php](https://webonyx.github.io/graphql-php/) package using Composer and clear the cache one more time:

-    $ composer require webonyx/graphql-php
+    $ composer require webonyx/graphql-php && bin/console cache:clear

 You can now use GraphQL at the endpoint: `http://localhost/graphql`.